CALL: ‪(757) 504-2815

 What is a Military Board of Inquiry or a Show Cause Board?

-An experienced board of inquiry lawyer knows how to use this information to influence the outcome of the show cause board.
-Click here to see sample results for some of Mr. Kageleiry’s clients who fought back against an adverse administrative separation.
+An experienced lawyer can influence the outcome of the show cause board.
+Click here to see sample results for some of Mr. Kageleiry’s clients.
+These clients fought back against unfair administrative separation.

-This is an image of a document produced during a Show Cause showing the client's successful result at the Show Cause board; winning Show Cause board; win Show Cause board
+This is an image of a document produced during a Show Cause showing the client's successful result at the Show Cause board; winning Show Cause board; win Show Cause board; Board of Inquiry, BOI Board of Inquiry, BOI; BOI Lawyer; Show Cause Lawyer, Board of Inquiry Lawyer

 A client’s successful result at a Show Cause board